 5) If Client falls into default of acceptance or payment default, or if Client refuses to accept the ordered Goods definitively and in earnest, STILL has the right, after issuing a written demand notice and setting an appropriate deadline, to withdraw from the contract and claim for damages.

-6) Goods that are ready for Collection or have been shipped must be accepted by Client even if they have defects, provided that such defects are not material; the rights set out in clause IX. of these TCSR remain unaffected.
+6) Goods that are ready for Collection or have been shipped must be accepted by Client even if they have defects, provided that such defects are not material; the rights set out in clause X. of these TCSR remain unaffected.

-VIII.
+IX.
 Retention of title

 1) STILL retains title to the sold Goods until all current and future amounts payable under the contract of sale and any ongoing business relationship (‘Secured Claim’) have been paid in full (‘Reserved-Title Goods’).
 The retention of title continues even when amounts payable are part of a running account and the account balance has been calculated and accepted.